hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

 Next, locate the ``endpoint`` section in this file.
-Replace the external interface and port values with either the publicly-addressable IP address and port or the NAT values for your validator.
+Replace the external interface and port values with either the publicly addressable IP address and port or the NAT values for your validator.

 .. code-block:: console